 To check your heart rate, start by finding your pulse on the inside of your wrist.
 Then use the tips of your index and middle finger to press lightly over the artery.
 Count your pulse for 30 seconds, then double that number to find your bpm.
 Other health monitoring tools, like wearable fitness trackers or a stethoscope, can also help here.

-If your heart rate is consistently above or below these target ranges, and are show the following symptoms, you should see a doctor:
+If your heart rate is consistently above or below these target ranges, and you are showing the following symptoms, you should see a doctor:

 - Shortness of breath